albar965/littlenavmap-manual/en/INSTALLATION.md

 The installation of _Little Navmap_ does not change any registry entries (in Windows) and involves a simple copy of files therefore an installer or setup program is not required.

-Do not extract the archive into the folder `c:\Program Files\` or `c:\Program Files (x86)\` since this requires administrative privileges.
-Windows keeps control of these folders, therefore other problems might occur like replaced or deleted files.
+Do not extract the archive into the directory `c:\Program Files\` or `c:\Program Files (x86)\` since this requires administrative privileges.
+Windows keeps control of these directories, therefore other problems might occur like replaced or deleted files.

-Extract the Zip archive into a folder like `c:\Users\YOURNAME\Documents\Little Navmap`, `c:\Users\YOURNAME\Programs\Little Navmap` or `c:\Little Navmap`.
+Extract the Zip archive into a directory like `c:\Users\YOURNAME\Documents\Little Navmap`, `c:\Users\YOURNAME\Programs\Little Navmap` or `c:\Little Navmap`.
 Then start the program by double-clicking `littlenavmap.exe`.
 The extension `.exe` might be hidden in Windows Explorer depending on settings.
 In that case look for a file `littlenavmap` having a light blue globe icon.

 **See [First Start](INTRO.md#first-start) for more information on the first start after installation.**